mhvuze/Elite/README.md

 ### Usage
 * Run ElitePaddlesServiceHost.exe
 * Run ElitePaddles app
+* Configure buttons to your liking
+* Click on "Apply Modifiers" if you modified the second key / modifier column
+* Click on "Toggle Vibration" to turn trigger vibration on or off
-* Configure buttons to your liking and save the config as default or seperate profile
+* Save the config as default or seperate profile for easy access in the future
 * Enjoy

 ### Usage Notes